About Critiplot

 - Outcome: Name of the outcome

-- Inconsistency: Inconsistency judgement (High, Moderate, Low, Very Low, None)
+- Inconsistency: Inconsistency judgement (Serious, Not Serious, Very Serious)

-- Indirectness: Indirectness judgement (High, Moderate, Low, Very Low, None)
+- Indirectness: Indirectness judgement (Serious, Not Serious, Very Serious)

-- Imprecision: Imprecision judgement (High, Moderate, Low, Very Low, None)
+- Imprecision: Imprecision judgement (Serious, Not Serious, Very Serious)

 ROBIS